Last week at my dietetic internship, we learned how to can our own food at home — specifically salsa and blueberry jam!

 We’ve canned green beans at work using a pressure canner before, but last week’s adventure featured high-acid foods, so we were able to use a regular boiling water bath canning process 🙂

 To get started with boiling water bath canning at home, you can use a large pot you already have, but you’ll want to buy an at-home canning kit.
 It will include jars, lids/rings, and some variation of the green rack you see in the photo below to lower the jars into the water on.
 You never want the jars directly on the bottom of your pot because the water needs to circulate!
-Ball has some great and inexpensive kits — here’s a link to one of their starter kits.
+Ball has some great and inexpensive kits.

-You’ll also want to buy a small accessory kit (if the accessories aren’t included in the main kit you buy) — here’s a link to a good one.
+You’ll also want to buy a small accessory kit (if the accessories aren’t included in the main kit you buy).

 Accessories that you’ll need for canning are (pictured above) — a jar funnel, a jar lifter (so you don’t burn yourself), a lid lifter (that wand looking thing with a magnet on the end — genius), and a bubble remover and “headspace” measure tool (it has to be exact — this way you can measure!).